defold/defold.github.io/_posts/2021-04-21-Releasing-games-on-Yandex.md

 ## Submit your game
 When your game has integrated the Yandex.Games SDK and implemented the functionality to initialise the SDK and show ads it is ready to be submitted to Yandex.Games.
-Before we can submit the game we need to register the game on the Yandex.Games developer dashboard.
+Before you can submit the game you need to register the game on the Yandex.Games developer dashboard.
 Login to the Yandex.Games developer dashboard and select the "Add app" option and fill out the form.
 All of the field of the form are described in the ["Add new game" manual in the official documentation](https://yandex.ru/dev/games/doc/dg/console/add-new-game.html).

 ![](/images/posts/releasing-games-on-yandex/add-app.png)